Envel-Experimental/HeliosLauncher/docs/MicrosoftAuth.md

 # Microsoft Authentication

-Authenticating with Microsoft is fully supported by Foxford.
+Authenticating with Microsoft is fully supported by Flauncher.

 ## Acquiring an Azure Client ID